scuzzydude/asimov/asimov.md

 Why Scoot?
 Scoot is money, y'all.

-The power of this system is that it uses the innovations of cryptocurrency to provide a scalable system of limited direct democracy as well as an immutable historical record of that governance.
+The power of this system is that it uses the innovations of cryptocurrency to provide a scalable system of limited direct governance as well as an immutable historical record of that governance.
 The Protocol will allow you to customize the elective governance of a Scoot.
 If you want a proportional democracy, like a shareholder in a company, you can implement that.
 Want a representative democracy, because things work so well in your local congressional district, give that a try.
 If you want something more like one-vote direct democracy, because you like participating in social media flame wars, go for it.
 If you'd like more of a *Game of Thrones*, strategic power moves without all the blood, you can do that too.
 You want to be like Linus, get your dictatorship on.
 I don't know which one will be better.
 Data we gather over years, decades and centuries will show us which one of these works best or may guides us towards new forms of self-governance that are more efficient.

 There is a reason direct democracy can't work on a large scale.
 We elect people at the local, state and federal level who are good at one thing to lead and manage our governments, but then we expect them to be good at many things.
 What does a lawyer know about running a water or sewer system, or green recycling or road maintenance?
 The way it is supposed to work is those elected leaders hire unbiased and unconflicted experts to do the actual work, or that we have some institutional experience in our departments that should be able to do the job efficiently.
-The reality is the intact bureaucracy make this whole process complicated because the the scope is too broad.
+The reality is the intact bureaucracy make this whole process complicated because the scope is too broad.
 Of course, a congressman can get stuff done in government -- he just makes a phone call and the water pumping station in his district gets a new pump ahead of some other district.
 All it cost was a vote against his conscious and the consensus of his constituents on a voting rights bill.
 People who can already vote are likely to remember the high pressure shower they get each morning when election time rolls around again.

 Limited democracies can be efficient.
 Take a Homeowners Association (HOA).
 You have an hour meeting once a month.
 Hopefully the chairman of the HOA is somebody practical who won't make a run at the next open school board seat.
 The practical leader calls a meeting, talks about bids for a new lawn service that's coming up.
 They talk about teenagers hanging out at the playground drinking and smoking pot on the weekends, and who was going to call the cops and should they inform parents first.
 They talk about a few issues they need to prepare to discuss in future meetings, and then close the meeting in 45 minutes.